RayBenefield/dev-xp/docs/worklog.md

 # Worklog

+## #546

+I realized that I didn't put in my last log yesterday.
+I didn't do much, just spent most of the time doing dedicated training and I'm going to continue that for a little bit to see what else I need to get done and then put in a merge.

 ## #545

 I believe I got creating a new FAQ intent working well.
 From testing it a bit I